 You've read the candidate's resume, so you don't need them to repeat it back to you.
 Instead, ask them to tell you what they'd like you to know.

 Their answers will give you a glimpse into what they value and naturally open opportunities for you to clarify things about your candidate's background and experience.
-The next time you open your interviews, give your candidates the stage and let them surprise you.
+It also gives you a chance to see if they can communicate effectively before you get too deep into the interview process.

 2. “What's a day in your life like?”

 Do they begin the day with a book?
 Take care of kids?
 Do they work mornings because they attend school at night?
-These small hints can reveal values, character, and attitudes, more than any skill test can.
+These small hints can reveal values, character, and attitudes, more than any test can.

 3. “How did you find out about the role and what do you know about it?”